mcagov/beacons-migration/README.md

 Dependencies for the project are managed through [pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today).
 To install `pipenv` run:
 - `python3 -m pip install pipenv`

+## Connecting to the Oracle DB

+The Oracle DB connection string is set in the [legacy database helper file](./helpers/legacy_database_helper.py).
+To standup a local Oracle DB instance see the docs in the [Beacons Oracle GitHub repo](https://github.com/mcagov/beacons-oracle).

 ## Installing Dependencies

 To install the dependencies for the project run: